1Password/solutions/migration/cleanup-scripts/README.md

 ## Identify duplicate vaults for removal with [`vault_dedupe_helper.py`](./vault_dedupe_helper.py)

-This script will create a csv-like report intended to help you identify duplicate vaults that may have been created under certain circumstances when multiple members of your 1Password account used the LastPass importer.
-The generated report will be created in the same directory as the script.
+This script will create a CSV file (`vaultreport.csv`) to help you identify duplicate vaults that may have been created under certain circumstances (for example, when multiple members of your 1Password account used the LastPass importer).
+The CSV file will be created in the same directory as the script.

 ### Usage
 `python3 vault_dedupe_helper.py`